The Ultimate Spain Bucket List (50 Top Experiences)

 La Laguna de Torrevieja, located in Alicante, is one of the wonders of nature you wouldn’t expect to find in Spain but in far-away tropical destinations like Indonesia or Mexico.

-The Pink Lake of Torrevieja is inside the Nature Park of Lagunas de la Mata and Torrevieja, and here you can see this eye-catching bubblegum pink lake, spot flamingos, and visit the interpretation centre to learn about this unique place which is also a big producer of salt in Spain.
+The Pink Lake of Torrevieja is inside the Nature Park of Lagunas de la Mata and Torrevieja, and here you can see this eye-catching bubblegum pink lake, spot flamingos, and visit the interpretation centre to learn about this unique place, which is also a significant producer of salt in Spain.

 16. Stay at La Muralla Roja

-You’ve probably seen La Muralla Roja before, but if not, it’s a pink building with very unique architecture and stunning views of the sea in Calpe, on the Costa Blanca.
+You’ve probably seen La Muralla Roja before, but if not, it’s a pink building with unique architecture and stunning sea views in Calpe, on the Costa Blanca.

-The rooms aren’t out of this world, but wandering around the building and contemplating the sea views from the apartment makes your stay an unforgettable one.
+Many friends have told me that the rooms aren’t out of this world.
+They’re average for what you pay, but wandering around the building and contemplating the sea views from the apartment makes your stay unforgettable.

 17. Explore Cartagena